charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 ## Why and what E-ink?

 There are two main reasons we chose e-ink: it looks like a drawing and consumes very little power.
-But beyond that, it just looks amazing—and I’ve yet to meet anyone who realizes it's screen technology without an explanation.
+But beyond that, it just looks amazing and I’ve yet to meet anyone who realizes it's screen technology without an explanation.
 And honestly, I’m always happy to provide that explanation.

 What makes it look so realistic is that it’s using ink.
 You'll know exactly what I mean if you’ve ever used a Kindle or a Remarkable Tablet.
 The screen comprises tiny "pixels" filled with oil and pigments.
 The pigments are moved up or down using an electromagnet, which determines the color of each pixel.